-Jean Duncan, who has been working with the Living Field over the last four years, collaborated in 2014/2015 on designs and downloadable educational material to celebrate 10 years of the Living Field Garden – examples at Anniversary Designs and Sketches.
-She also worked with several Hutton scientists on The Beauty of Roots exhibition, and most recently with Pete Iannetta on material for conferences on native seed and legumes.
+Jean Duncan, who has been working with the Living Field over many years, collaborated in 2014/2015 on designs and downloadable educational material to celebrate 10 years of the Living Field Garden – examples at Anniversary Designs and Sketches.
+She also worked with several Hutton scientists on The Beauty of Roots exhibition and on material for conferences on native seed and legumes.